 Vacuum trucks and tankers are the workhorses of the environmental services industry.
 With varying load capacities, product types, vacuum power, dumping capabilities and industry-specific modifications, their use is practical and effective for a variety of industries and applications.
 Vac truck services vary widely and are typically in high demand.
-Hull’s maintains a fleet of vacuum trucks and tankers in Florida, Georgia, Texas and Oklahoma serving the southeast and south central United States.
+Hull’s maintains a fleet of vacuum trucks and tankers in Florida, Georgia, Tennessee, Texas and Oklahoma serving the southeast and south central United States.

 We’ll Match Your Needs to the Right Industrial Vacuum Equipment

 Hull’s owns and operates a fleet of 3,000, 3,300 and 5,000 gallon vacuum trucks and vacuum tankers that are designed and built to remove and transport both hazardous and non-hazardous dry solids, wet product, liquids and sludge.

 Typically used in a commercial or industrial setting, vacuum trucks can pump liquids from catch basins, septic tanks, oil spills, oil/water separator and other settings.